Updated: July 21, 2023

 Is keeping your codebase stable a vital thing for you and your team?

 What about the possibility of multiple developers working on a particular feature without disturbing that codebase?
 Is that important to you?

 Features under development can create instability, resulting in highly disruptive work if it’s all done on the main code line.
 That’s where feature branches come in.
 This article explains what feature branches are and the advantages and disadvantages of using them.

-Additionally, you’ll learn how to optimize, scale, and reduce bottlenecks for feature branches with Bunnyshell’s Environment as a Service solution.
-Towards the end, you’ll find answers to some FAQs.
+Additionally, you’ll learn how to optimize, scale, and reduce bottlenecks for feature branches with development environments from Bunnyshell’s EaaS platform.
+We’ll also look at some FAQs towards the end.

 What Is a Feature Branch?

 When developers write code, they’re writing it on a branch.
 When several developers work on the same code base, it becomes difficult to add, modify, or erase code without their work overlapping or overriding each other’s changes.

 The idea of a feature branch involves an individual or a team of developers creating a clone (1:1) branch leading from the master branch in which they can make modifications.
 It’s best to think of the analogy of a tree, where there’s a master branch (the trunk), and there are copies of the codebases (the branches).

 Merging is the process of incorporating any changes made to feature branches back into the master branch.
 So when the team deems the feature branch ready after a thorough review, it’s merged exactly where you left off last in your master branch.
 The feature branch can pinpoint the difference between the current branch point and the most common ancestor (the master branch from which it left) and applies the changes to the current master branch.